fls-bioinformatics-core/auto_process_ngs/docs/source/index.rst

 auto_process_ngs: automatic processing of NGS sequencing data
 =============================================================

-``auto_process_ngs`` provides a set of utilities to help with the automated processing and management of sequencing data from Illumina's HISeq, MISeq and NextSeq platforms.
+``auto_process_ngs`` provides a set of utilities for the automated processing and management of sequencing data from various Illumina sequencer platforms (including HISeq, MISeq, NextSeq and MiniSeq) used at the University of Manchester.

 Contents
 ********